maelle/simplymaelle/content/post/2020-04-21-css-snippet.md

 Using them make you rely on Codepen, of course, but you can therefore use all of Codepen fixings (even preprocessing!).

-I created another shortcode for that.
+I created another shortcode as a proof-of-concept, not encompassing all features.
 In this case I was able to use [nested shortcodes](https://gohugo.io/templates/shortcode-templates/#nested-shortcode-image-gallery).
 In the previous solution I didn't find how I could do that given I needed to use the content of each block on its own and together in the iframe.